BraedenCu/open_alumni/README.md

 # Natural Language Alumni Search

+## Demo

+launch frontend: npm run deploy

+launch API: python app.py

+sample prompt: find me other yale graduates from the class of 2020 that work on public policy in washington dc

 ## Structure of this repository

 inital_alumni_population --> popualte the neo4j database (assuming docker instance of neo4j host is running) using currently just the provided excel class lists from the Yale Office of Career Strategy